-With Christmas being so close you can almost taste the egg nog, I thought I’d better step up my Yuletide game here at MessyNessyChic.
-So let’s hop on our slay and travel back in time to 1961 Albion, New York and take a tour inside Santa School … (it’s basically better than Lapland).
+With Christmas being so close you can almost taste the eggnog, I thought I’d better step up my Yuletide game here at MessyNessyChic.
+So let’s hop on our sleigh and travel back in time to 1961 Albion, New York, and take a tour inside Santa School … (it’s basically better than Lapland).

-Above, a Santa Clauses is put through his paces during a practice session with child volunteers (it is unclear whether these children have previously caught their parents putting presents under the tree and are therefore now non-believers, suitable for Santa training).
+Above, a Santa Clause is put through his paces during a practice session with child volunteers (it is unclear whether these children have previously caught their parents putting presents under the tree and are now, therefore, non-believers, suitable for Santa training).

 Demonstrating how to wear the Santa suit.

-Six of the 15 men enrolled in Santa Claus School learning how to render a jolly belly laugh.
+Six of the 15 men enrolled in Santa Claus School learning how to have that jolly belly laugh.

-Two men in Santa gear learning how to do a spritely soft-shoe dance.
+Two men in Santa gear learning how to do a sprightly soft-shoe dance.

 Learning how wear wigs and whiskers.

 Founder Charles Howard showing students how much of Santa’s face should show between wig and beard.